jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 A while ago, Tsoding did a [stream](https://www.youtube.com/watch?v=N9RUqGYuGfw&t=5936s&ab_channel=Tsoding) on parsing JSON with parser combinators.
 I was curious how hard it would be to use the basic parsers he implemented to create a new parser for U.S. postal addresses.
-It turns out once you have basic building blocks implemented, creating new parsers is not only easy, but fun!
+It turns out once you have basic building blocks, creating new parsers is not only easy, but fun!
 You can find the full code [here](https://github.com/jamesma100/postal-address-parser).

 I recommend watching the video first, but if you want a dumbed down introduction to parser combinators, read on.